RikusW/MegaU2S/Documentation/Selecting_Modules.md

 0x8F -- Arduino bootloader, activated from the Arduino Core files.
 A wrapper for Bootloader mode, with a timeout added.

 ## Changing the default mode
-NEW: U2S\_GUI will now allow changing default modes.
+[U2S\_GUI](../Applications/U2S_GUI) will now allow changing default modes and more.

-One of the .eep files in U2Settings.tgz can be loaded to change the default startup mode.
-U2Settings\_APP\_NoUSB.eep can be use if your firmware contains its own USB code.
+One of the [.eep files](../Firmware/U2Settings) can be loaded to change the default startup mode.
+U2Settings\_APP\_NoUSB.eep can be used if your firmware contains its own USB code.
 This can also be used if your custom app code have overwritten the eeprom settings by accident.
 Use the Select button to enter bootloader mode first. (rs RS)

 avrdude terminal mode can be used as well.
 Add [bl32u2\_avrdude\_conf\_patch.txt](files/bl32u2\_avrdude\_conf\_patch.txt) to /etc/avrdude.conf, then use ->  avrdude -p bl32u2 -c stk500pp -P /dev/ttyACM0 -t